10 Places your Business URL Should Be

 As your blog you would think this is the most obvious place to put your business link, well you would be mistaken.
 I have been to blogs where there has been no links at all.
 I have also seen blogs where i had to hunt around to find the link.
 If I was a customer i would not be hunting around for anything.
 When you have placed your link on your blog ask a friend to get to your shop from your blog.
 Do they find your link or button straight away?

 Quick tip: Make your link open in a new window.
-For how to do this click here..
+Here’s to do it click here..

 2 Email Signature